 With the year drawing to a close, I thought it would be useful to take a look back at some of the more successful logo redesigns of 2010.

 Disclosure: Each of the logo redesigns featured below were originally profiled on Brand New – one of the best resources for logo and identity design opinion.
-Please visit Brand New for logo commentary and to view… Read more
+Please visit Brand New for logo… Read more

 November is coming to an end (where did the year go?) and it is that time again where I like to share some of the best logo and identity design resources for the month.